What Is A Good Click Through Rate (CTR)?

 Others would argue that 2% is too low.
 I’m not advocating that once you hit 2% CTR, you’re in the clear.
 You should constantly strive to improve CTR in conjunction with your cost per conversion and conversion rate goals.
 My stance is that with all factors considered in today’s PPC world, a 2% account CTR should be deemed good.

 When I say a 2% account CTR, there will most likely be individual campaigns with better CTRs and those with worse.
 For example, your branded and Shopping campaigns may have CTRs much higher than 2%, while others may be below this percentage.
+And having a higher CTR doesn’t always mean a good campaign.
+It could be an indication that your account is wasting spend by advertising to people less likely to convert, i.e. less interested in your client’s products or services.
 In addition, Display Network campaigns will accrue many more impressions at lower CTRs, weighing down the overall account CTR more than search campaigns.
 With these considerations, my stance remains that a good account CTR is 2%.

-Using Google’s native tools, we are able to glean competitive data, but these figures are only estimates.
-The Auction Insights report provides interesting data comparing metrics such as impression share, average position, and overlap rate to your competitors.
+Using Google’s native tools, we can glean competitive data, but these figures are only estimates.
+The Auction Insights report provides interesting data comparing metrics such as impression share, average position, outranking share, and overlap rate to your competitors.

 You should always be striving to achieve a higher CTR.
 A 2% CTR is good, but continually improving this metric will make your account great.